 Compare home insurance quotes

 Prevention is better than cure, as they say.
 Making your home a burglar no-go zone should help reduce your risk of a break-in.

 Here are some things you could consider:

 Invest in smart home security

 Keep your doors and windows locked – even when you’re home

 Be mindful of what’s on display outside your house or through your window

-Avoid telling people you don’t trust well that you’re going on holiday - or on social media
+Avoid telling people you don’t trust well that you’re going on holiday - or putting it on social media